andyholmes/gnome-shell-extension-valent/README.md

 [Valent][valent] is an implementation of the [KDE Connect][kdeconnect] protocol, built on [GNOME][gnome] platform libraries.

 This GNOME Shell extension helps Valent integrate with the GNOME desktop.
-The bundled Python plugin is used by Valent to communicate with the extension.

 ## Installation